CLILogger/CLILogger/README.md

 #### Server

-- [ ] Support to show client alias.
+- [x] Support to show client alias.
 - [ ] Support to save and pipe the logging message to local file and other process.
-- [ ] Custom the log color by log level in the config file.
+- [x] Custom the log color by log level in the config file.
+- [ ] Send the `reject` message to client before disconnecting.
+- [ ] Support to highlight the specified keywords.